 - Music: Get new (new to them) CDs from the library to test out new music.

-- Electronic Games: The Wii can also offer games that keep us sharp like puzzle and math games.
+- Electronic Games: The Wii can also offer games that keep us sharp like puzzles and math games.

 - Play some old favorites: like cards, checkers, tic-tac-toe, 20 questions, trivia games, and cards.